Swopper050/foundations-drl/README.md

 # Foundations Deep Reinforcement Learning

 Implementing the base algorithms of Deep Reinforcement Learning in Python.
-The goal of this repository is not to create a package whose algorithms can be used as efficiently as possible.
+The goal of this repository is not to create a package whose algorithms can be used as efficiently and generally as possible.
 Instead, the goal is to create a package with most core Reinforcement Learning algorithms implemented separately, solely for study purposes.
-Therefore, there are almost no modular components, such that the code for all algorithms can be studied independent of each other.
+Therefore, there are almost no modular components, such that the code for all algorithms can be studied independent of each other, and to document them all well.

 Based on the following book: